Building Public Support for Climate Action

 Photo: NACRES/CNF

-The vast majority of Georgians, over 94 percent, understand that climate change affects their country posing threat to people and the economy.
-However, research shows that barely 10 percent are aware of specific policy commitments or requirements related to climate change, while one-third place responsibility for climate action on international organizations and civil society.
+The vast majority of Georgians, over 94 percent, acknowledge that climate change poses a threat to both people and the economy.
+However, research shows that only around 10 percent are familiar with specific policy commitments or requirements concerning climate change.
+Additionally, one-third of Georgians attribute the responsibility for climate action to international organizations and civil society.

-The series premiered last December with the first two episodes covering climate-induced avalanches and melting glaciers.
-It will continue through July 2023 covering a range of topics, including the societal and economic impacts of climate change, green lifestyle, low-emission development, climate policies, energy efficiency, climate change monitoring and reporting, and Georgia’s climate commitments undertaken as part of international treaties, such as the Paris Agreement and the Association Agreement with the European Union.
-The series will showcase a variety of opinions presented by leading Georgian and international environmentalists, economists, climate activists and public officials.
+The series debuted in December 2022 with its first two episodes focused on climate-induced avalanches and the melting of glaciers.
+Spanning across 2024, the docuseries will cover a wide array of topics, including the societal and economic impacts of climate change, green lifestyles, low-emission development strategies, climate policies, energy efficiency measures, climate change monitoring and reporting, as well as Georgia’s commitments under the Paris Agreement and the Association Agreement with the European Union.

 “Climate awareness helps us understand and address the impacts of climate change by making individual and collective choices that are less harmful to the environment.
 UNDP welcomes our growing partnership with the Georgian media in building public awareness around this critical issue".